owiber/owiber.github.com/_posts/2002-05-04-i-guess-i-need-a-title.markdown

 - oldpost
 ---

 To quote Gabe... - "Spiderman is the reason God created cinema."
 Truer words have never been spoken.
 (Truer spelled that way?
-Doesn't matter... ohwell, and watch this great <a href = "http://homepage.mac.com/machallboyd/iMovieTheater1.html">toon</a> =)<br /><br /><br />-Minix
+Doesn't matter... ohwell, and watch this great <a href="http://homepage.mac.com/machallboyd/iMovieTheater1.html">toon</a> =)<br /><br /><br />-Minix